erenaykara/snippets/vim.md

 * gg - go to top of file
 * G - go to bottom of file
 * A - go to the end of the line and insert (append)
-* w - go to the next word
-* e - go to the next word

 ## vim-surround
 suround selected text with curly braces: